magomimmo/modern-cljs/doc/tutorial-21.md

-In the [previous tutorial][1] while starting to learn the [Enfocus][2] lib we ended up by collaborating with [Creighton Kirkendall][3] in deeply refactoring both the directories layout and the `project.clj` configuration of his very interesting and proimising lib with the intention of preparing it to be unit tested by using the [clojurescript.test][4] lib.
+In the [previous tutorial][1] while starting to learn the [Enfocus][2] lib we ended up by collaborating with [Creighton Kirkendall][3] in deeply refactoring both the directories layout and the `project.clj` configuration of his very interesting and promising lib with the intention of preparing it to be unit tested by using the [clojurescript.test][4] lib.

 ## Introduction

-The first instict would be to start this tutorial by implementing few unit tests for the `enfocus` lib based on the [clojurescript.test][11] unit testing lib.
+The first instict would be to start this tutorial by implementing few unit tests for the `enfocus` lib based on the [clojurescript.test][4] unit testing lib.
 We are going to postpone this topic to a next tutorial for a couple of reasons: